-Catalog description: This course is designed to provide the students with a basic knowledge of the fundamentals of economic theory while concentrating on the role of money in the economy, the measurement of domestic output, employment, and income, the current models of macroeconomic analysis and the government policies (monetary policy and fiscal policy), the business cycles, economic growth, public finance, international trade and exchange rates.
+The study of economics is divided into two broad categories - microeconomics and macroeconomics.
+This course is the combination of both theories and applications of microeconomics and macroeconomics.
+Microeconomics is the study of how households and firms make choices, how they interact in markets, and how they attempt to influence their choices.
+Macroeconomics concentrates on the economy as a whole.
+It is the study of the role of money in the economy, the measurement of domestic output (GDP), employment, and income.
+It concentrates on the current models of macroeconomic analysis and the government policies (monetary policy and fiscal policy), the business cycles and economic growth.